 help to believe in Jesus, and it requires them to fashion their lives around

-Him, which is the opposite of their real aspirations -- to be
+Him, which is the opposite of their real aspirations—using

-our lives in this physical body.
-Those who consider this life to be the only
+this life, and those who consider this life to be the only

-one that has any meaning will soon enough discover that it is a dead-end, but for those who believe in Jesus,
+one they will ever have will discover otherwise, but those who believe in Jesus,

-that dead-end called death is a door that opens for them to continue with their
+the door will open for them to continue their

 lives on the other side, where life really begins.
 This is why it is

-our true identity as sons and daughters of God.
+our true identity as His sons and daughters.

 Eph 2-8,9